cultureamp/kaizen-design-system/README.md

 Please open a new [GitHub Issue](https://github.com/cultureamp/kaizen-design-system/issues/new) to report bugs or suggest changes.

-## Maintainers

-The design system is maintained by Culture Amp's [Design Systems Team](https://github.com/orgs/cultureamp/teams/design-systems), with tooling and operations support from [Delivery Engineering](https://github.com/orgs/cultureamp/teams/delivery-engineering). :rocket:

 ## Learn more

-Culture Amp employees can reach out to the Design Systems Team on Slack in the `#team_design_systems` channel.
+Culture Amp employees can reach out to the Design Systems crew on Slack.